HenrySaya/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 This is a function that returns the number of elements in alinked list in our case which is dlistint_t.
 Tested this fuction with file 1-main.c

+## 2-add_dnodeint.c
+This function adds a new node at the beginning of dlistint_t list Run this function after compiling it with 2-main.c